Are Your Technology Skills Too Niche? Think Again!

 Cisco, a leader in wireless and networking technology predicts that the number of network connected devices will be three times more than the global population by 2023.
 No doubt network engineers and network administrators will be required in increasing numbers to manage this expansion.

-Development is currently growing faster than most other IT skills required, this is not expected to change in the short term.
+Development, whether front-end development or back-end, is currently growing faster than most other IT skills required, this is not expected to change in the short term.
 It is anticipated that software development growth will be 21% by 2028 with applications developer demand increasing by 28%.

 The area of mobile app development is still cited as an area of skill lacking in many organisations so so being certified in this area will be valuable.

 Big data and the ever increasing volume of data processing required for data-driven decision making will in turn drive the adoption and development of artificial intelligence (AI).
 Patterns, trends and valuable information can be quickly identified by AI and machine learning which could never be achieved by traditional methods.

 Predictions by IDC again suggest that whilst the AI market may have been impacted by the pandemic, double digit growth will be maintained and AI will recover with enterprise demand for productivity and resilience.